deepankarc/bilateral-filter-contrast-reduction/README.md

 ### HDR Imaging

 This project is an implementation of a fast bilateral filter for contrast reduction (which can be used to display HDR images).
 The technique implemented is discussed in [1].
+For a complete project desription refer [2].
 Broadly the steps involved are:
 1. Implementation of a bilateral filter
 2. Downsampling in spatial and intensity domains
 3. Tone mapping using the bilateral filter by using detail and base components of the image